Degree Type:

 On Campus

-Religion courses at MU develop a deeper understanding of the “big questions” that occur at the limits of human experience.
-Coursework in religion is valuable in three respects: 1) It broadens your intellectual horizons and can be spiritually fulfilling, 2) This program trains you in research, critical thinking, and ethical reasoning, which are all skills desired by employers today, no matter the industry, 3) If your goal is a career in ministry or graduate study of religion, this major gives you the required foundation in theory, method, and tradition required for further study.
+The minor in Religion helps develop a deeper understanding of the “big questions” that occur at the limits of human experience.
+Coursework in religion is valuable in several respects: 1) It broadens your intellectual horizons and can be spiritually fulfilling; trains you in research, critical thinking, and ethical reasoning, which are all skills desired by employers today, no matter the industry; and, if your goal is a career in ministry or graduate study of religion, this minor gives you the required foundation in theory, method, and tradition that will complement your major and open the door to further study.

 Common Career Paths

 Basic knowledge about other cultures and religious perspectives is indispensable.
-Religion majors have successfully gone on to professional jobs in:
+Students with an educational background in Religion have successfully gone on to professional jobs in:

 • Business